mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

       - similarity constraint between positive keys are also enforced through a prediction problem from an online network to an offline momentum-updated network

       - BYOL tries to match the prediction from an online network to a randomly initialised offline network.
 This iterations lead to better representation than those of the random offline network.
-        -By continually improving the offline network through the momentum update, the quality of the representation is bootstrapped from just the random initialised network
+        - By continually improving the offline network through the momentum update, the quality of the representation is bootstrapped from just the random initialised network

       - All about architecture! [encoder, projection, predictor and loss function]

       - Works only with batch normalization - else mode collapse

       - [More criticism](https://generallyintelligent.ai/understanding-self-supervised-contrastive-learning.html)

 31. Qi, Di, Lin Su, Jia Song, Edward Cui, Taroon Bharti, and Arun Sacheti.
 "Imagebert: Cross-modal pre-training with large-scale weak-supervised image-text data." arXiv preprint arXiv:2001.07966 (2020).

     - vision pre-training /cross modal pretraining

     - New data collection (LAIT)

          - pretraining (see the loss functions)
            - Image/text from same context?
 (ITM)
            - Missing pixel detection?
            - Masked object Classification (MOC)
            - Masked region feature regression (MRFR)
            - Masked Language Models

          - Fine tune Tasks
            - Binary classification losses
            - Multi-class classification losses
            - Triplet loss
     - Multistage pretraining
       - Experimented with VQA and others. image language

 32. Purushwalkam, Senthil, and Abhinav Gupta. "demystifying contrastive self-supervised learning: Invariances, augmentations and dataset biases." arXiv preprint arXiv:2007.13916 (2020).

     - object detection and classification
          - quantitative experiment to Demystify CL gains! (reason behind success)
            - Observation1: MOCO and PIRL (occlusion invariant)
              - but Fails to capture viewpoint
            - gain from object-centric dataset - imagenet!
            - Propose methods to leverage learn from unstructured video (viewpoint invariant)

     - Utility of systems: How much invarinces the system encodes

          - most contrastive setup - occlusion invariant! what about viewpoint invariant?

          - Related works
            - Pretext tasks
              - Video SSL
              - Understanding SSRL
                - Mutual information
              - This work - Why CL is useful
              - study two aspects: (invariances encoding & role of dataset)

          - Demystifying Contrastive SSL
            - what is good Representation?
 Utilitarian analysis: how good the downstream task is?
              - What about the insights? and qualitative analysis?
            - Measuring Invariances
              - What invariance do we need? - invariant to all transformation!!
                - Viewpoint change, deformation, illumination, occlusion, category instance
              - Metrics: Firing representation, global firing rate, local firing rate, target conditioned invariance, representation invariant score.
              - Experimental dataset
                - occlusion (GOR-10K), viewpoint+instance invariance (Pascal3D+)
              - image and video careful augmentation

-      - <embed src="https://mxahan.github.io/PDF_files/Demys_CL.pdf" width="100%" height="850px"/>)
+         - <embed src="https://mxahan.github.io/PDF_files/Demys_CL.pdf" width="100%" height="850px"/>

 33. Ermolov, Aleksandr, Aliaksandr Siarohin, Enver Sangineto, and Nicu Sebe.
 "Whitening for self-supervised representation learning." arXiv preprint arXiv:2007.06346 (2020).

       - New loss function (why? and where it works?)
+W-MSE
         - Generalization of the BYOL approach?
         - No negative examples (the scatters are preserved)
+        - Whitening feature is the key:  Cholesky decomposition to find Whitening matrix and Backprogation
+          - Triangular decomposition of covariance matrix and inversing.

       - Whitening operation (scattering effect)

       - <embed src="https://mxahan.github.io/PDF_files/whitening_loss.pdf" width="100%" height="850px"/>